PSUmodeling/Cycles/docs/index.md

 **Windows users**

-To get started running the model, download and decompress the latest `Cycles_win.zip` package [release page](https://github.com/PSUmodeling/Cycles/releases) to a working directory of your choice.
+To get started running the model, download and decompress the latest `Cycles_win.zip` package from the [release page](https://github.com/PSUmodeling/Cycles/releases) to a working directory of your choice.

 The input directory is where you store the various input files needed to drive each simulation.
 Each simulation needs a control file (\*.ctrl), an operation file (\*.operation), a soil profile description file (\*.soil), a crop description file (\*.crop), and a weather file (\*.weather).
-Each simulation you run should have uniquely named control and operation files, but it is possible to share a single soil description file, crop description file, or weather file across multiple simulations.
+Each simulation you run should have a uniquely named control file, but it is possible to share a single operation file, soil description file, crop description file, or weather file across multiple simulations.

 Each of the input files is described in more detail below, but assuming that the input files are prepared and located in the ‘input’ directory, Cycles is launched as follows.